A short introduction to Monstrous Moonshine: Moonshine nowadays

-Sporadic groups, and in particular the monster, are without doubt very interesting mathematical objects.
-There are still a lot of unexplained exciting coincidences that relate them to other fields in mathematics.
-For example, another observation of McKay's (that became famous as \textit{McKay's $E_8$ observation}) relates the order of the elements one may obtain by multiplying together two elements of the class $2A$ in the monster, and the Dynkin diagram of the affine algebra $\hat E_8$.
-There are other hints letting one hope for a link between the three biggest sporadic groups ($\M$, $\mathbb{B}$ and $\mathrm{Fi}_{24}'$) and the three biggest exceptional finite-dimensional semi-simple Lie algebras ($E_8$,$E_7$ and $E_6$) \cite{sporadicandex}.
-However, these hints still look like coincidences... just as McKay's original observation firstly!
+There are still a lot of unexplained exciting coincidences (also called \textit{moonshines}) which relate sporadic groups to other fields in mathematics.
+For example, another famous observation of McKay relates the possible orders of the result of the multiplication of two elements of the conjugacy class $2A$ in $\M$, and the Dynkin diagram of the affine algebra $\hat E_8$, as explained in \cite{conway1985simple}.
+Other hints let one hope for a link between the three largest sporadic groups ($\M$, $\mathbb{B}$ and $\mathrm{Fi}_{24}'$) and the exceptional finite-dimensional semi-simple Lie algebras ($E_8$,$E_7$ and $E_6$) \cite{sporadicandex}.

-Exceptional objects in mathematics have always been fascinating, because of their mere existence, that is already incredible enough to be amazed.
-Their study surely is an amazing fountain of knowledge, and it is very likely that we are not done being surprised.
+Exceptional objects are fascinating, if anything because of their mere existence.
+Moonshine correspondences hint to deep structures and patterns in mathematics and have already been generous sources of knowledge, though it would be peremptory to say they are fully understood.
+It is very likely that we are not done being surprised.

+I'm thankful to A. Thomas and S. Tornier for their feedback and to R. Duque for his diligent proofreading.